Historic Ferrari 250 MM Spider achieves $5,395,000 at auction

-When first sold to New York’s Alfred Momo Corporation, which managed Briggs Cunningham’s racing team, the car was finished in red with a brown leather interior, which quickly became dirtied as it started its racing career.
+When first sold to New York’s Alfred Momo Corporation, which managed Briggs Cunningham’s racing team, the Ferrari was finished in red with a brown leather interior, which quickly became dirtied as it started its racing career.
 It changed hands multiple times during this time, on the ownership side and the people in the driving seat.

 Some owners also raced, with Charles and Audrey Saffell entering races as ‘Scuderia Furioso’ after purchasing the car in March 1956, and it was with them where it achieved most of its racing success.
 It then moved through an eclectic mix of owners, including Ken Hutchinson, one of the founding members of the Ferrari Club of America.

-Hutchinson retained the car until 1985, and the next owner had the engine of the car rebuilt.
+Hutchinson retained the car until 1985, and the next owner had the engine of the car carefully rebuilt.
 Three years after that it was sold to a European owner and, when it eventually returned to America, it was displayed at the Pebble Beach Concours d’Elegance

 There have been five owners since, and throughout the car has remained in near original condition.
-A history report accompanying the sale is proof of that, and you can check out the original chassis, bodywork, engine and gearbox yourself.
+A detailed history report accompanying the sale is proof of that, and you can check out the original chassis, bodywork, engine and gearbox yourself.